 How Heart Block Is Diagnosed

-Heart block is usually diagnosed with an electrocardiogram, which shows how electrical signals move through the heart.
-Because heart block can be intermittent, longer-term rhythm monitoring may be needed if symptoms occur sporadically.
+Heart block is usually diagnosed using an electrocardiogram (ECG), which shows how electrical signals travel through your heart.

-Additional tests may be performed to evaluate heart structure, identify reversible causes, or assess the risk of progression.
+If heart block occurs only occasionally, longer-term heart rhythm monitoring may be recommended.
+Additional tests may be used to assess heart structure, detect reversible causes, and evaluate the risk of progression.

 Treatment Options for Heart Block

-Mild forms may only require observation and periodic follow-up.
-If medications are contributing to the problem, adjusting or stopping them may improve conduction.
+Mild forms may only require regular follow-up and observation.
+If medications are contributing, adjusting or stopping them may restore normal conduction.

-Pacemaker therapy does not cure the underlying electrical disease, but it effectively restores a safe and stable heart rhythm and greatly improves symptoms and quality of life.
+Pacemaker treatment does not cure the electrical condition itself, but it effectively restores a stable heart rhythm and greatly improves quality of life.

 Living With Heart Block